No Recession yet...officially

 Using that barometer, the figures on GDP released today would seem to indicate that the economy is still growing albeit very, very slowly:

 The bruised economy limped through the first quarter, growing at just a 0.6 percent pace as housing and credit problems forced people and businesses alike to hunker down.
-Not exactly a stellar performance from the economy but better than expected - at least until the revised numbers come out in a couple of months.
-At that point, the numbers may indeed reflect negative growth in the economy and make a recession likely.

 The country's economic growth during January through March was the same as in the final three months of last year, the Commerce Department reported Wednesday.
 The statistic did not meet what economists consider the definition of a recession, which is a contraction of the economy.